courtneylwhite/tonights_special/README.md

 - create grocery lists based on depleated pantry items
 - view suggested recipes based on current pantry items

-This app has one user in mind: me
+This app has one user in mind &ndash; me

 I have made this repository public as a way to display my work but this is not an open source project nor is it meant to be available for public use.
 This is an engineering project I am creating to solve my specific need.